alanszlosek/node-rss-proxy/readme.markdown

 Installation and Usage:

-* npm install mysql feedparser request entities debug
+* npm install mysql feedparser request entities
 * Create a mysql database
 * Use setup.mysql to create tables
 * Copy config-example.js to config.js and update with your database credentials and desired secret folder prefix
 * Start the service on port 80 via: node ./index.js 80
-  * If you want to see debugging messages, start with : DEBUG=\* node ./index.js 80
 * Note: It's probably best to use a higher port so you can run as non-root.
 Then use port forwarding or configure a proxy in nginx/lighttpd/apache
 * When adding feeds to your podcast client, prepend feed URL with: http://YOURDOMAIN.com/FOLDERSECRET-CLIENTNAME/
   * FOLDERSECRET is a secret folder prefix of your choosing, to keep others from using your proxy